This is part one in a three-part series:

 Dispatching frontend and backend requests with a reverse proxy

-This setup is less common than the others.
+This setup is less common.
 It happens when a CDN (e.g. CloudFront) serves static assets from an object storage (e.g. S3) and forwards other requests to an application server.
 For practical purposes, it doesn’t matter very much how static files are served, so options 3 and 4 are equivalent.

 Although there are many variants, web apps tend to gravitate towards one architecture or the other.
-Let’s take a look at the ramifications of this choice.
+Let’s investigate the ramifications of this choice.

 Dev / prod parity